Kaminyou/Kaminyou.github.io/_pages/about.md

   - /about.html
 ---

-I am a CS PhD student at Duke University.
-I was advised by Prof. [Yufeng Jane Tseng](https://www.csie.ntu.edu.tw/zh_tw/member/Faculty/%E6%9B%BE%E5%AE%87%E9%B3%B3-YF-Tseng-95281407) and Prof. [Imari Sato](https://research.nii.ac.jp/~imarik/).
-Previously, I held a role as a Senior Machine Learning Engineer at [aetherAI](https://www.aetherai.com/).
-Prior to that, I obtained my PharmD degree in Pharmacy from National Cheng Kung University (I was admitted to a CS BS program at NTU in the same year).
+I am a CS Ph.D. student at Duke University, advised by Prof. Alberto Bartesaghi, working on computer vision research.
+Prior to Duke, I was advised by Prof. Yufeng Jane Tseng at National Taiwan University (NTU) and Prof. Imari Sato at the National Institute of Informatics (NII).
+My industry experience includes roles as a Software Engineer (PhD Intern) at [Google](https://google.com/), Senior Machine Learning Engineer at [aetherAI](https://www.aetherai.com/), and Data Engineer (Intern) at [Dcard](http://dcard.tw/).
+I hold an M.S. in Bioinformatics from NTU and a Pharm.D. in Pharmacy from National Cheng Kung University.

 My research interests focus on 2D/3D computer vision.
 I aim to enhance the **efficiency and scalability of various computer vision algorithms**.